 - How will you be able to pay it back?

 Bring all the information needed for the lender to make a decision.
 This includes personal information on yourself and any possible co-signers, in addition to a business plan and financial documents.
-You should bring a your personal financial statement.
+You should bring your personal financial statement.

 If you think there may be issues with your credit, check your credit score and get a detailed credit report.
 If you have assets you want to use as collateral, bring information on those assets.
-You want to be able to answer the lender's two questions above, as completely as possible.
+You want to be able to answer the lender's two questions above as completely as possible.

 The best way to be brief and complete is to have an executive summary of your business plan available for the lender to read.
 Include some meaningful graphs or charts to illustrate the financial projections you have prepared.

 You may or may not get an opportunity to talk much, so work on the inverted pyramid method that newspapers use: Start with the most important information, to answer the lender's primary questions.
-Then, if you have time and lender appears interested, talk more about your business and what you hope to achieve.
+Then, if you have time and the lender appears interested, talk more about your business and what you hope to achieve.

-Present to several lenders at once.
+Present to Several Lenders at Once

-Have a backup plan.
+Have a Backup Plan

 Know what you can do if you get rejected by lenders.
-Having a backup keeps your stress level lower, makes you less likely to show desperation, and keeps you thinking ahead.
+Having a backup keeps your stress level lower, makes you less likely to show desperation and keeps you thinking ahead.

 If you have run through your list of possible lenders and you still don't have a loan, don't give up.
 Look at other sources of funding, such as trade credit, family and friends, or crowdsourcing.
 Also, you may want to consider scaling down your request.